 Pulling It Together: Imagine a man condemned to spend the rest of his life in prison.
 One day, the word comes from the jailer that the president has pardoned his offense.
 It is too good to be true.
 Decades later, he dies, still sitting in prison.
 He never could believe the guard's report that a criminal like himself had been set free.
 After all, there had been no conditions, only the promise of the president.
 So, the man spent his remaining years in prison, working off his sentence and trying to become a good man.
 He was only freed from prison by his own death.

 It seems incredible that one could be delivered from their eternal fate because they simply believe.
 Surely there must be more to Christianity than that.
 There must be rules and regulations, things to do and observe.
 If people are such wretched sinners, they must have to do something to become righteous and escape the consequences.
 Nevertheless, Lutherans confess that we are saved by God's grace alone, this happening through faith and not works of the law.

 Prayer: Help me believe your good word alone, Lord, instead of the religion that I would add.
 Amen.

 Receive these daily Sola Devotions by email.
 Write email@example.com with "Subscribe" as your subject.
 To unsubscribe, send an email to the same address with "Unsubscribe" as your subject.

 The kind of church we see in the New Testament is different from what most modern people imagine when they think of “going to church.”
-Experience Life Together: Experiencing House-Church Ministry, by Rev. Tom Hilpert, is a 15-week house-church curriculum designed for pastors, lay leaders, and churches interested in getting a taste for what church in the home is really like.
+Experience Life Together: A 15-Week House-Church Model Resource & Session Book, by Rev. Tom Hilpert, is a 15-week house-church curriculum designed for pastors, lay leaders, and churches interested in getting a taste for what church in the home is really like.
 Whether referred to as a house-church, organic church, alternative church, or cell church, this material applies well to any group that wants to experience Christian worship in the context of a small group meeting within the homes of the participants.